interglobalvision/text-adventure/story.md

 ---

-##[4a] Video tablet
+###[4a] Video tablet

 You sit down at the tablet showing videos.
 You see it's a youtube playlist of videos related to the artists or works in the exhibition.
 The video playing is titled 'Bruce Nauman : performances1968-9'.
 The video is black and white.
 You put on the headphones and hear the ticking of a film camera.
 You watch as Nauman takes delicate steps around the perimeter of the larger square of two concentric squares marked on the floor of what you assume is his studio.
 His hips cock, forming a contrapposto balance with each step.
 You think of greek sculptors and geometors.
 You think he looks like a bird the way he moves.
 You consider the distance of the film and the distance of his journey around the square.
 You wonder if the physical film itself is also walking the perimeter of a square.
+You wonder if that physical film exists much at all given the other forms walking squares between here and there.
+Between the square room and the square table and the square tablet and the square youtube thumbnail.

 ---

-##[4b] Website tablet
+###[4b] Website tablet

+You pull out the chair and sit at a tablet at one end of the table.
+You see on screen a website.
+It's wegmanworld.com, William Wegman's official webpage.
+You notice the website's design is drawn from the illustrations in his recent children's books.
+You think of his transition from his early video and photographic works addressing his own body, to the work addressing his dogs' bodies.
+You open a video on the website.
+Its called 'Dog Duet'.
+You watch as two Weimaraners stand side-by-side simultaneously tracing with their eyes and heads the movement of some point traveling in space behind the camera.
+You consider coreography and the ways society and architecture influence the movement and posturing of bodies.

 ---

-##[4c] Monitor

-//
+###[4c] Paul Chan

+font

 ---